deep-learning-mit/staging/_posts/2023-11-05-neural-PDEs-long-time-dynamics.md

 \end{gather}
 $$

 Based on the initial conditions of temperature (T) and degree of cure (alpha) and with Dirichlet boundary conditions on one end of the sample, the T and alpha propagate across the domain (here, the 1D case is examined).
-For certain material parameters and when initial conditions of T and alpha are varied, we can see that the dynamics can become chaotic after some time, we can visualize it below.
+For certain material parameters and when initial conditions of T and alpha are varied, we can see that the dynamics can become chaotic after some time - we can visualize it below.

 <div class="l-body-outset">
   <iframe src="{{ 'assets/html/2023-11-05-neural-PDEs-long-time-dynamics/unstablefromp.html' | relative_url }}" frameborder='0' scrolling='no' height="750px" width="100%"></iframe>